maxfierke/dwjlth/README.md

 ###Schweet.
 I'm a programmer, can I add some fancy shit to this?
 Sure, just [Don't Be A Dick](http://www.dbad-license.org/).
 That's actually the name of the license this is under.

+###Wait, who are you again?
+Oh, right.
+My name is [Max Fierke](http://www.maxfierke.com).
+I do a lot of [programming](https://github.com/maxfierke).
+I like to build web applications.
+I made this in five or six hours on a Sunday (I know, too long).